RG theory of spontaneous stochasticity for Sabra model of turbulence: RG relation for DT-LES models

-where $\Psi$ is the probability kernel corresponding to the random map $\psi$, and the sum is replaced by a convolution; see Appendix~\ref{subsecA_3}.
-Finally, as a consequence of the scaling symmetry (\ref{eq1_SSN}), one can see that the map $\psi$ is given by essentially the same algorithm; see Fig.~\ref{fig8}.
+where the sum of states is replaced by a convolution of kernels; see Appendix~\ref{subsecA_3}.
+Finally, as a consequence of the scaling symmetry (\ref{eq1_SSN}), one can see that the kernel $\Psi$ is given by essentially the same algorithm; see Fig.~\ref{fig8}.
 This algorithm is formulated for the new final time $t'$, the shifted boundary state $\mathbf{b}'$, the cutoff $N$, and also the loop steps (\ref{eq1_10BC}) must be skipped.
-Thus, similarly to the relation (\ref{eqFK_1KF}) we obtain $\Psi = \big(\Phi_{t',\mathbf{b}'}^{(N)}\big)^\infty$ with the same meaning that an infinite sequence of compositions converges in a finite number steps.
+Thus, similarly to the relation (\ref{eqFK_1KF}) we obtain $\Psi = \big(\Phi_{t',\mathbf{b}'}^{(N)}\big)^{\mathrm{fin}}$.
 Combining this with Eq.~(\ref{eqFK_5P1}) proves the theorem. \end{proof}

 The RG relations of Theorem~\ref{th1} extend to a wide class of DT-LES models.
 One can verify that the same relations are valid for any dissipative and noise terms whose dependence on the cutoff $N$ has scaling symmetry (\ref{eq1_SSN}).
-In such models, the flows for different $N$ are related by the same RG operator (\ref{eqFK_6}).
+In such models, the flow kernels for different $N$ are related by the same RG operator (\ref{eqFK_6}).